OPPD launches major study of electric rates, options for customers

 The review process is broader than simply rates.
 It also examines options for:

-- Tapping customers' off-grid power in time of need.
+• Tapping customers’ off-grid power in time of need.
 These days, more customers are installing household or business solar panels and some are adding backup natural gas generators.
-Both could become resources during times of peak demand if there was a way for a utility to tap that power and compensate the property owner.
+Both could become resources during times of peak demand if there were a way for a utility to tap that power and compensate the property owner.

-The utility plans to pilot the new rate structures and seek customer feedback before making them more broadly available.
+The utility plans to pilot the new rate structure and seek customer feedback before making it more broadly available.

 This new rate structure won’t play a role in whatever rates OPPD sets for 2023.
 That decision will be made late this year as part of the annual budgeting process.